 White rhinos or the Ceratotherium simum are large, herbivores that live in the African regions of Kenya and Uganda.
 These rhinos are one of the largest land mammals on Earth, but they are rapidly becoming endangered due to poaching for their horns.

-- Status: Near Threatened
+- Status: White rhinos are Near Threatened

 - Known as: White Rhino, White Rhinoceros, Square-lipped Rhinoceros.

 - Estimated numbers left in the wild: 20,000 (southern species), 4 (northern species).